sictweb/bti425-2020/notes/week07-in-class.md

 What's an "Observable"?
 For us, and for now, and our web service interaction, you can think of it as a kind of *Promise* that better serves the needs of Angular apps.
 [This note](https://angular.io/guide/comparing-observables#observables-compared-to-promises) has more information.

-> There is an active proposal to add Observable to the next version of the JavaScript language.
+> FYI - There is an active proposal to add Observable to the next version of the JavaScript language.

 <br>